Tech-Yash-eng/project-demo/README.md

 # project-demo
 This is my demo project
 <br>
-auther=Yash Sharma is the of Technology
+auther=Yash Sharma is the king of Technology